 Unified Development Code

 The City of Loveland has initiated a significant project to update, modernize and combine the City’s Subdivision, Annexation and Zoning codes into a Unified Development Code.
-The goal of the update project is to establish development standards to achieve City Council policies set forth in the recently adopted Loveland Comprehensive Plan (Create Loveland) and the 287 Strategic Plan.
+The goal of the update is to establish development standards to achieve policies set forth in the recently adopted Loveland Comprehensive Plan (Create Loveland) and the 287 Strategic Plan.

 The City has hired Todd Messenger, a land use attorney with the Denver firm Fairfield and Woods, as the prime consultant for developing the Unified Development Code.
 Todd brings sixteen years of experience in planning and land use law – nine as a planning law and real estate attorney and seven as the Development Code Practice Leader for a national planning and plan implementation firm.
 Todd has worked on more than two dozen code projects in twelve states.
 He was the principal draftsperson and project manager for four award-winning land development codes and three award-winning comprehensive and special areas plans.